NANOPHOTONIC-RESEARCH-SOCIETY-AT-PEC/PHD18307002_Supplementry_Data_Anurag-Sharma-/README.md

-## Title: TAILORING PHOXONIC INTERACTIONS IN A WAVEGUIDE FOR ULTRA-LOW LOSS TRANSMISSION OVER MWIR
+## Title: A Novel Mathematical Model for Ultra-Low Loss On-Chip Waveguiding with Phoxonic Crystals in MWIR

 Anurag Sharma,a,b,* Jyoti Kedia,a Neena Gupta,a
 aPunjab Engineering College (Deemed to be University), Sector-12, Chandigarh-160012, India